 Pokémon Go Game Overview

 Pokémon Go is played by creating an avatar which is moved by the player (or trainer) physically moving around themselves.
 The game accesses the trainer’s mobile phone GPS location services and moves the avatar around a real-world map, according to the player’s own movements.
 Much like in the animated series, the object of the game is to catch as many Pokémon as possible.
 As in other classic role-playing games (RPG), the player’s avatar levels-up by ‘collecting’ experience points (XP).
 Various tasks within the game, including the catching of Pokémon, award the player with XP and contribute towards the leveling up process.
-Real-world locations have been chosen as PokéStops and gyms where more of the games actions and items can be completed.
+Real-world locations have been chosen as PokéStops and gyms where more of the games items and actions can be completed.

 Pokémon Go Tutorial: How To Play Pokémon Go